GDQuest/learn-gdscript/README.md

 We only recommend importing the app in Godot to study its source code or [contribute](#how-to-contribute).
 You will need **Godot 3.4.2** or a more recent stable version of Godot 3.
 The project requires features we added to Godot 3.4.2.

 Please note that practice errors will trigger the debugger and pause execution in Godot, unlike when using the online version.
 That's expected behavior, and you'll need to continue execution by pressing <kbd>F7</kbd> when that happens.

-## Roadmap

-In this section, you'll find a summary of our roadmap for the app.

-For more details regarding the planned improvements for each milestone, please head to the [Milestones page](https://github.com/GDQuest/learn-gdscript/milestones).

-### Milestone 1.0

-_Planned release: by March 15, 2022_

-This milestone will mark the first complete release of the app and GDScript course.
-It should contain 28 lessons and dozens of practices.

-On the app's side, we will focus on polishing the user experience.

 ## Feedback, requests, and discussions